-2.4 Any team brought up on charges of playing, unregistered or playing player (s) under different name and are found guilty will be fined one hundred ($100) dollars for the first offence.
+3.4 Any team brought up on charges of playing, unregistered or playing player (s) under a different name and are found guilty will be fined one hundred ($100) dollars for the first offense.
 All fines must be paid before their next scheduled game or they would not be allowed to take part any further in the competition.

-2.5 Should rule #2.4 above occur for a second time to a team in the same competition, that team will be expel from the competition and would not be allowed to take any further until the new competition start, once all fines are paid.
+3.5 Should rule #2.4 above occur for a second time to a team in the same competition, that team will be expelled from the competition and would not be allowed to take any further until the new competition start, once all fines are paid.
 All points awarded to opposing teams will stand.

 4. PLAYER (s) ARRIVING LATE

-4.2 No Captain will be allowed to make changes to their nominated players list once the game has started.
-The match umpires will be in charge to making sure that (Rule # 4) is in force by both Captains.
+4.2 No Captain will be allowed to make changes to their nominated player's list once the game has started.
+The match umpires will be in charge of making sure that (Rule # 4) is in force by both Captains.

-5.1 A player must play at least two (2) games in the regular season (qualifying) in the same competition, to qualify for the playoffs.
-The twelfth (12th) man in a game is not counted as a quality player.
+5.1 A player must play at least two (2) games in the preliminary rounds in the same competition, to qualify for the playoffs.
+The twelfth (12th) man in a game is not counted as a qualified player.

 5.3 A player MUST be physically involved in the game to be considered as “played in the game”.
 A player nominated by his team and not playing or showing up for the game, any such player is “not considered as qualify”.